 Q. What is the purpose of a Start-up Business Loan?

 Ans.
 Startup business loan basically caters to the main funding of a business that you wish to start.
 The Startup can be of anything and getting a loan to start a new business will only boost your business initially by giving the necessary machinery and equipment to your startup.

 Q. What are the Government based loans for startup businesses offered in India?

 Ans.
 Some Government based start-up business loans in India are as follows:

 Q. What is the loan amount that can be availed through a Business Startup Loan?

 Ans.
-The minimum and maximum loan amount depends on the financial lender you choose and the requirement that you have.
-The minimum loan amount can start from Rs.50,000 and the maximum loan amount can be decided as per the terms and conditions of the financial lender.
+The minimum and maximum loan amount depend on the financial lender you choose and the requirement that you have.
+The minimum loan amount has no limit whereas the maximum loan amount can go up to Rs.
+2 crore (collateral-free business loan).

-Q. Can start ups get a bank loan without the need for collateral?
+Q. Can Startups get a loan without submitting any collateral?

 Ans.
-There are some business loan schemes that provide loans without a security or a collateral.
-Mudra and CGTMSE are loan schemes where one does not need to provide any asset as a security before applying for a business loan.
+There are some business loan schemes initiated by the Govt. of India that offer loans without collateral/security, such as Mudra Loan under PMMY, Startup India, Standup India, and CGTMSE are loan schemes where one does not need to provide any asset as security before applying for a business loan.

 Q. Which Banks or financial institutions offer business loans for startups in India?